-I’m Kelli Brew and in this space I share our family’s love of this place – Gainesville, Florida – and our attempt to live as locally as possible, enjoying the beauty, bounty, and peculiarities of this region while also contributing to its well-being.
-Have a look around.
-We hope that our experiences and experiments in sustainable family living will resonate with you – wherever you are.
-Thank you for visiting!
+I’m Kelli Brew and in this space I share my love of this place – Gainesville, Florida – and my aspiration to live as locally as possible, enjoying the beauty, bounty, and peculiarities of this region while also contributing to its well-being.
+"What we need is here," Wendell Berry tells us.
+I believe it.

 "My boots were so heavy that I was glad there was a column underneath us.
 How could such a lonely person have been living so close to me my whole life?
 If I had known, I would have gone up to keep him company.
 Or I would have made some jewelry for him.
 Or told him hilarious jokes.
 Or given him a private tambourine concert.